Xavras Wyżryn: Backstory

 The Bolshevik War ended with the Treaties of Berlin, which were signed on Prussian territory.
 The Soviet Union and the League of Nations agreed to stop the bloodshed.
 Still, the countries taken by force in 1920 remained Soviet republics.

 After Stalin's death at the end of 1981, the Soviet regime in Poland eased up slightly, but the Soviets still maintained a huge garrison force there since they remembered all the Polish uprisings in Russia during the partitions of Poland.
 People living inside the "Atomic Triangle" became hardened nearly soulless creatures, balanced on the edge of death and became numb because of the great suffering of the whole nation.
 Meanwhile, the Soviets had some minor border conflicts with China, Sweden and Prussia.

 The status quo lasted until 1988, when Xavras Wyżryn appeared.
 He quickly organised a considerable guerrilla force, commanded his troops with uncommon charisma and valour and fought the Soviets on their own ground.
 His legend quickly spread around the world, and his victories inspired other nations to fight against the Soviets.
 Many local conflicts started, when Hungary, the Balkans, Czechoslovakia and Ukraine also started their own revolutions against Soviet occupants.
 In the south, the power of the Islamic empire increased under the command of a figure known only as Muhammad's Son.
 The war in the Middle East began and was reminiscent of the old wars between the Russian Empire and the Ottoman Empire.
 In the east, China took the opportunity to attack the weakened Soviets and started yet another conflict.
 The whole Central-Eastern Europe was now known the European War Zone (EWZ), and reached as far as Constantinople in the south, Finland in the north, the border with Prussia in the west and the Dnieper River in the east.
 Battles took place mostly on radiated polluted territory.

 Main plot

 The plot of the novel starts in 1996.
 The whole European War Zone is no man's land, and its Soviet control is based on a strategy of "shoot first, ask questions later".
 Various partisan groups in an uneasy truce one another are scattered throughout the area and engaged in battles against small Soviet garrisons.
-German troops make occasional raids across the border Polish border to test Soviet defences, and the Soviets retaliate in kind.
+German troops make occasional raids across the Polish border to test Soviet defences, and the Soviets retaliate in kind.
 Meanwhile, China's forces advance toward the Ural Mountains, and Muhammad's Son prepares a jihad in the Middle East.
 The US government secretly finances the guerrillas, and Western Europe fortifies its borders to defend against presumed Soviet or a Chinese attack, the latter of which is more feared.